-A chime will sound if the parking lights are on and the front door on the driver's side is open.
-The chime will also sound if the starting (ignition) key is in the switch lock when the door is open.
+A chime will sound if the starting (ignition) key is in the switch lock when the door is open.
 The chime goes off when the driver's door is closed.

-If the headlight is in position p, all lights will go out when starting (ignition) switch is switched off.
+If the headlight is in position ∞ , all lights will go out when starting (ignition) switch is switched off.